surya186/redis-nodejs/README.md

 **Explantion**<br>
 That route calls the method `getRepos`
-- It uses `node-fetch` to fetch data from the github api and gets the public_repos of the given user.
+- It uses `node-fetch` to fetch data from the github api and gets the `public_repos` of the given user.
-- Also, sets the data fetched from the api to the redis server using setex() which sets key and value as well as expiration.
+- Also, sets the data fetched from the api to the redis server using `setex()` which sets key and value as well as expiration.
-- Finally, sends the response back to the user. (used setResponse function for template)
+- Finally, sends the response back to the user. (used `setResponse` function for template)

 After intial fetch, we are setting the data to the redis cache.
-Now, we can fetch the data from redis cache by using get functionality.
-For that, we used cache functionality which gets data from the redis server and returns to the user with very minimal time.
+Now, we can fetch the data from redis cache by using `get` functionality.
+For that, we used `cache` functionality which gets data from the redis server and returns to the user with very minimal time.

 We can observe the same via network menu in the developer tools.
-observation:
+observation: <br>
 `Initial fetch - 180ms`<br>
 `Redis fetch - 2ms`